Planning for food safety in the kitchen

 A best practice digital food safety system will encompass both of these.
 Most systems just focus on recording temperatures – and neglect critical routine tasks such as cleaning, equipment maintenance, shelf-life checks, open and closing checks, stock rotation and general hygiene.

 Staff should be equipped with dedicated, handheld touchscreen devices to record their food safety data.
-Smartphones and tablets loaded with a food safety app are not best practice – they are unhygienic and don’t belong in food preparation areas.
+Smartphones and tablets loaded with a food safety app are not best practices – they are unhygienic and don’t belong in food preparation areas.

 3) Use accurate sensor technology